Recreation, fitness center completion date delayed

 “Although we anticipated the building would be completed prior to students’ return, the new facility will open in time to showcase at Homecoming on Sept.
 16,” Roofner said in the email.

 Classes at Robert Morris begin on Monday, Aug.
 28, with freshman orientation starting a week prior.
-No information was released on if the current gym facility, Jefferson Center, would remain open for the time students return to the time of the new rec center opening.
+No information was released on if the current gym facility, Jefferson Center, would remain open for students to use until the new facility is open.

+for the when students return to the time of the new rec center opening.

 In the new facility, there will be approximately 40,000 square feet of programming and exercise space.
 It will include the following: